aditikilledar/burnout-proj3/README.md

 Step 2:
    Ensure mongodb is running and execute the below to populate the tables:
-   Navigate to the backend folder using "cd backend".
+   Navigate to the backend folder.

+    cd backend

   Once in the backend, run: